MoitreyeeHazarika/oml/oml-restapi-services/omls-onnx/omls-onnx.md

     ```
     ![Prediction Comparison](images/model-prediction-comparison.png)

+As you can see, the predictions made by the original XGBoost model and the ONNX model are almost similar.
+We can conclude that the XGBoost model has been converted to the ONNX format correctly.

-This completes the task of validating the ONNX model.
+This completes the task of validating the predictions made by the ONNX model with the prediction made by the XGboost model.

-## Task 7: Obtain autentication token for use with OML Services REST API
+## Task 5: Obtain authentication token for use with OML Services REST API

-Before deploying the model, you must store the ONNX model in the model repository in the database.
+Before deploying the ONNX model to OML Services, you must obtain an authentication token to access OML Services REST API, and store the ONNX model in the model repository in the database.

 1. Obtain an authentication token by using your Oracle Machine Learning (OML) account credentials to send requests to OML Services.